Oguz-Gungor/sampleSongApp/README.md

 Frontend will run on port : 3001
 Backend will run on port : 3000
 Database will run on port :5432
+Should be changed in backend & frontend config files if docker file is changed